Nowhere-Know-How/nwkh-multiplayer-core-free/README.md

     <img width="400" height="308" src="Assets/Sprites/logo.png">
 </p>

+## Summary
+This repository is a multiplayer game framework composed of free assets and tools.
+The intent is to have users fork this repository when starting a new multiplayer project.

 ## Set up
 This code has external dependencies.
 Install these first by following the instructions in the links below.
 - [Unity](https://unity.com/)
 - [Docker](https://www.docker.com/get-started)
 - Install [Vivox for Unity](https://assetstore.unity.com/packages/tools/audio/vivox-voice-and-text-chat-148188) from the Asset Store through Unity
-    - Verify installation by checking that the Assets/Vivox/Plugins directory is not empty.
+    - Verify installation by checking that the Assets/Vivox/Plugins directory contains dll libraries.

 ## Get your own keys and credentials
 - Sign up for a developer account with [Vivox](https://developer.vivox.com/) and create a Sandbox Environment.
 Gather the following keys.